 All this takes a toll on your body.
 Also, just walking around let alone hiking might be much more exhausting in hot’n’humid weather you’re not used to.
 Obviously, you need to drink far more…water; and far less…alcohol.

-Same goes for Melatonin: Not crazy about popping pills, but not a fan of insomnia, either.
-Not only does Melatonin help me sleeping like a baby on long-haul flights.
-I’m also taking it during the first two to three days to fall asleep and not waking up at some ungodly hours.
+The same goes for Melatonin: Not crazy about popping pills, but not a fan of insomnia, either.
+Not only does Melatonin help me sleep like a baby on long-haul flights.
+I’m also taking it during the first two to three days to fall asleep and not wake up at some ungodly hours.

 Especially if you are a frequent traveller, you won’t learn the native language of every country you’re visiting.
 However, knowing a couple of keywords and phrases might help and get you further even if you’re far from fluent.

 This basic vocabulary will give you the advantage of making local people happy.
 I’m always amazed when locals beam at me only because I’m able to say Hello or Thank You in their language.
 It’s such a small gesture and so easy to achieve, yet the reaction is just so warm and appreciative.

 The other reason why it’s good to know a couple of words is a less friendly one.
 With a basic vocabulary, you have the chance to pretend to be familiar with the local culture and know your drill.
 Further below, I’m giving you the advice to just lie your way through each and every situation necessary.
 As I claimed to be an ex-pat in Cape Verde, speaking some rudimentary Portuguese helped to make it seem more probable.

 I’ve actually practiced three languages on the online platform babbel.com – Indonesian, Turkish, and Portuguese.
 Although you cannot actually learn a language with this software – and I’d assert with no software out there – for practicing some basic vocabulary like pleasantries and polite remarks it’s just perfect.